Sandwich compound: Classes

 Structure of (Me4N+)2[Fe(C2B9H11)2]+, showing only one Me4N+.

 Closely related are the metal complexes containing H3C3B2R2 (diborolyl) ligands.

-In addition to these, other sandwich complexes containing purely inorganic ligands are known, such as Fe(C5Me5)(P5) and [(P5)2Ti](2-).
+In addition to these, other sandwich complexes containing purely inorganic ligands are known, such as [Cu(B11H11)2](3-), Fe(C5Me5)(P5) and [(P5)2Ti](2-).

 Half-sandwich compounds

 Half sandwich complexes have only one facially-bound planar organic ligand instead of two gives rise to a still larger family of half-sandwich compounds.
 One well studied example is probably methylcyclopentadienyl manganese tricarbonyl.
 Such species are occasionally referred to as piano-stool compounds, at least when there are three diatomic ligands.
 In such cases, the facially-bound planar organic ligand comprises the "seat" of the piano stool.

 Multidecker sandwiches

 The first isolated multidecker sandwich was the tris(cyclopentadienyl)dinickel triple-decker complex [Ni2Cp3]BF4, a highly air- and water-sensitive compound reported in 1972, with X-ray crystallographic confirmation in 1974.

 In 1973 the electrically neutral air-stable triple-decker cobaltacarborane sandwiches 1,7,2,3- and 1,7,2,4-CpCo(RHC2B3H3)Cp (where R = H, Me) were isolated and characterized by multinuclear NMR and X-ray studies (the structure of the 1,7,2,3 isomer is shown).

 1,7,2,3-CpCo(MeC2B3H4)CoCp, the first structurally confirmed multidecker sandwich.

 Since then many three-, four-, five-, and six-decker sandwich complexes have been described.
 The largest structurally characterized multidecker sandwich monomer is the hexadecker shown at lower right.